cooltwin/Fault-Tolerant-Distributed-File-System/README.md

 COMPILING THE PROGRAM
 --------------------------------------------------------------------------------------------------------
    cd StaticVoting/src
-   Here all the source files are present along with Config file
+   (Here all the source files are present along with Config file)

-3. Compile:
+   Compile:
    javac StaticVoting.java

 --------------------------------------------------------------------------------------------------------
 RUNNING THE PROGRAM
 --------------------------------------------------------------------------------------------------------

-1) In the directory class files are generated for all the classes
+1) In the src directory class files are generated for all the classes
 2) Check the entries in the Config file and open all the machines mentioned in the config file
 3) Do:
-   java StaticVoting
+   java StaticVoting machine no
-   Eg: java StaticVoting
+   eg java StsticVoting net01
 4) The program must be run simultaneously on all the machines mentioned in the Config file

 --------------------------------------------------------------------------------------------------------